Don’t miss out on the latest audition information. Receive audition information in your inbox!

 LOCATIONS

-Performances for BUDDY: THE BUDDY HOLLY STORY will be held at the Carpenter Performing Arts Center: 6200 E Atherton St, Long Beach, CA 90815
+Performances for MAN OF LA MANCHA & IN THE HEIGHTS will be held at the Carpenter Performing Arts Center: 6200 E Atherton St, Long Beach, CA 90815

 CONTRACT